slack-samples/deno-github-functions/README.md

 All Run-on-Slack applications come in two flavors: the [deployed][deploy], or production, instance as well as the [locally-running][run], or dev, instance.
-The deployed instance is hosted on Slack infrastructure while the dev instance runs on directly on your computer.
+The deployed instance is hosted on Slack while the dev instance runs on directly on your computer.
 This is an important distinction to keep in mind for two reasons:

 1. [Triggers][create-trigger], which execute application Workflows, are instance- specific.
 Each application instance needs its own set of triggers.
 2. Some `slack` CLI commands are instance-specific.
-For example, `slack deploy` deploys code for your _production_ instance to Slack infrastructure. `slack env` manages environment variables for your _production_ instance. `slack install` installs your _production_ instance to a Slack Workspace. `slack run` starts your _dev_ instance in a process on your computer.
+For example, `slack deploy` deploys code for your _production_ instance to Slack hosting. `slack env` manages environment variables for your _production_ instance. `slack install` installs your _production_ instance to a Slack Workspace. `slack run` starts your _dev_ instance in a process on your computer.